PritamAich/Stock-Market-Prediction/README.md

 ## Conclusion

-Time series forecasting is a very intriguing field to work with, as well as it s a must for every company to understand seasonality, cyclicality, trend and randomness in the sales and other attributes.
+Time series forecasting is a very intriguing field to work with, as well as it's a must for every company to understand seasonality, cyclicality, trend and randomness in the sales and other attributes.

 And talking about stock market time-series analysis and predictions, LSTM performes better than most other algorithms.